teddyaroca/Summer_2022_bioinformatics/README.md

 conda install -c bioconda raxml
 ```

-**Note: If you did not run the analyses mentioned above, copy the core gene alignment from Teddy's folder as follows**
+**Note: If you did not run all of the analyses mentioned above, copy the core gene alignment from Teddy's folder as follows**

 ```
 cp /network/rit/lab/bioinformaticslab/TGarciaAroca/Project2/datasets/core_genome/panaroo/output/core_gene_alignment.aln /network/rit/lab/bioinformaticslab/YOURNAME/Summer_2022_bioinformatics/datasets/core_genome/panaroo/output/
 ```

-Otherwise, skip the above note.
+Otherwise, you will find your own core gene alignment at ```/network/rit/lab/bioinformaticslab/YOURNAME/Summer_2022_bioinformatics/datasets/core_genome/panaroo/output/```.

 3. Make the appropriate changes for prokka to send the files to your folder: